Melbourne Rebels: Establishment

 The ownership licence was handed to Harold Mitchell's consortium on 5 January 2010.
 The following day the ARU announced restrictions on the Rebels, gagging the franchise from announcing their signings from other Australian Super rugby team players until 1 June 2010.
 The Melbourne Rebels and the Rugby Union Players Association threatened legal action and successful had the embargo moved to 15 March.

-Rod Macqueen was appointed Head Coach, and Director of Coaching, 12 January.
-Macqueen is former coach or the winning World Cup Wallabies, and is a former Brumbies administrator.
-Damien Hill, three time Shute Shield Sydney University coach, became Macqueen's assistant.
+Rod Macqueen was appointed Head Coach, and Director of Coaching on 12 January.
+Damien Hill became Macqueen's assistant.
 Former Western Force CEO Greg Harris was appointed general manager, Football Operations.

 Brian Waldron was initially appointed CEO, but resigned in April after being implicated in salary cap rorting while CEO of the Melbourne Storm.
 Auditor were called to examine Waldron's signings to ensure, as Wilson put it, "[Rebels] procedures are in accordance with the [ARU] protocols."

-Pat Wilson, a former CEO of the Manly Sea Eagles and NSW Waratahs, and former ARU general manager of high performance became interim CEO in April, until Ross Oakley was appointed in September.
-Oakley is a former AFL CEO and current CEO of the Victorian Rugby Union.
+Pat Wilson, a former CEO of the Manly Warringah Sea Eagles and New South Wales Waratahs, and former ARU general manager of high performance became interim CEO in April, until Ross Oakley was appointed in September.
 Mitchell said he expected the Rebels to retain Wilson in some capacity.

 In September 2011 Oakley stood down from the Rebels and was succeeded by Steven Boland as CEO.
 The Rebels announced the succession plan, citing Boland's credentials as an executive at Visy and Veolia, and his presidency of the Parramatta Rugby Club during its rebuilding phase.

 On 15 April 2013, Harold Mitchell announced that CEO Steve Boland had resigned, citing other opportunities.
 On 17 April, the Rebels announced the appointment of interim CEO Rob Clarke.
 Clarke, who had been CEO of the ACT Brumbies between 2003 and 2005 and chief operating officer of the Australian Rugby Union 2006–07, will fill the role until season's end.

 Eddie Jones said the Rebels should not have been added to Super Rugby: "The reason they're in is because of TV rights.
 The current 14-team competition is just starting to find its feet [and the] addition of another Australian franchise is not good for Australian [or Super] rugby ..."
 Jones went on: "Another Australian side is just going to weaken the third and fourth teams. ...
 It's unrealistic for Australia to have five teams and it will be bad for Wallaby rugby in the short-term, for the next 10 to 15 years."

 Contrary to Jones, Wallabies coach Robbie Deans stated the side's vast experience was an asset and predicted the Rebels could be competitive from the outset.